danielwilhelm/STATA-NPIV/README.md

 Files contained in this package:

-- The file 'npivreg.ado' contains the `npivreg` command.
+- The file `npivreg.ado` contains the `npivreg` command.
-- The file 'npivregcv.ado' contains the `npivregcv` command.
+- The file `npivregcv.ado` contains the `npivregcv` command.
-- The file 'example_no_shape_restriction.do' contains an example that simulates data and then estimates the NPIV model without imposing the monotonicity restriction.
+- The file `example_no_shape_restriction.do` contains an example that simulates data and then estimates the NPIV model without imposing the monotonicity restriction.
-- The file 'example_shape_restriction.do' contains an example that simulates data and then estimates the NPIV model imposing the monotonicity restriction.
+- The file `example_shape_restriction.do` contains an example that simulates data and then estimates the NPIV model imposing the monotonicity restriction.
-- The file 'mcsimulation_cv.do' contains an example that simulates data and then estimates the NPIV model imposing the monotonicity restriction and using cross-validated tuning parameters.
+- The file `mcsimulation_cv.do` contains an example that simulates data and then estimates the NPIV model imposing the monotonicity restriction and using cross-validated tuning parameters.

 ## Installation